• About TTT

 All Over Houston

 We Wouldn’t want to leave out your pets.
 Houston has roughly 20 dog parks throughout the city, most right in the heart of the town.
-One is Johnny Steel Dog Park, inside Buffalo Bayou Park, as noted above.
+As noted above, one is Johnny Steel Dog Park, inside Buffalo Bayou Park.
 Memorial Park (above) also allows leashed dogs.
 But there are plenty more – Houston has your best friends covered!

 PIN IT!